ChimeHQ/LanguageServerProtocol/README.md

 This is a Swift library for interacting with [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
 It contains type definitions and utilities useful for both server- and client-side projects.

-If you are looking for a way to interact with servers, you probably want to use the higher-level [LanguageClient](https://github.com/ChimeHQ/LanguageClient).
+Need to interact with servers?
+You may want to take a look at [LanguageClient](https://github.com/ChimeHQ/LanguageClient).
+Want to build a server?
+Check out [LanguageServer](https://github.com/ChimeHQ/LanguageServer).

 ## Typing Approach